Canadian Senate expenses scandal: Repayment using funds from Nigel Wright

 On February 22, 2013, Duffy wrote to the Chair of the Senate Standing Committee saying that he "may have been mistaken" when filling out the Senate forms, that he wanted to "repay the housing allowance" and requesting the amount of this.
 On February 27, 2013, Duffy was advised that the amount owing inclusive of interest was $90,172.
-Repayment was made by cheque dated March 25, 2013 drawn on Duffy's account.
+Repayment was made by cheque dated March 25, 2013, drawn on Duffy's account.
 On April 19, 2013, Duffy and the Senate separately announced that Duffy had repaid.

-The source of the $90,172 was by personal cheque from Nigel Wright who was then Chief of Staff in the PMO.
+The source of the $90,172 was a personal cheque from Nigel Wright, who was then Chief of Staff in the PMO.
 The payment was made by bank draft to Duffy's lawyer dated March 25, 2013.
-This did not become public until a media report of May 14, 2013.
+This did not become public until May 14, 2013.

 On May 15, 2013, the Prime Minister's Office confirmed that Wright had provided Duffy with a personal cheque.
 The federal Ethics Commissioner announced that he would review the case.